-The term 'Quantitative Easing' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Quantitative Easing' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Quantitative easing is the policy where the government purchases bonds and financial instruments by printing money in order to stimulate the economy.
 Quantitative easing proves to be a monetary policy that the Federal Reserve and other central banks around the world utilize in order to grow the money supply.
 They do this by boosting the cash reserves in the banking system.
 This is accomplished via purchasing the government’s issued bonds in order to raise their prices.